ellenoneill/ellens-grid/README.md

 	</div>

 ### Gutters
 The biggest stumbling block to grids are gutters.
 The grid is flexible by using percentages for widths.
-We're keeping things relatively simple by using fixed margins for gutters.
+I keep things relatively simple by using fixed margins for gutters.
 The distance between columns will remain equal at every breakpoint.
-We've used a dedicated div for the gutter to allow margins to be mixed with paddings.
+Since the gutter doesn't have any semantic meaning, I've used a `div` to allow margins to be mixed with paddings.
+The margins and paddings can be adapted to the desired values.

 #### Islands
-This object is a single `.island` class used to box in content, leaving it closed on all sides like an island with padding added for extra whitespace.
+I extended the `.column` class by adding a modifier to it, the `.island` class.
+This class is used to box in content, leaving it closed on all sides like an island.
+It adds a padding to the gutter, you can define a background color or border.
+This serves primarily as an example, you might as well use your own component class.

 	<div class="column island">
 		<div class="gutter">